 Tip: Avoid buying drop-side cribs as they have caused dozens of baby deaths.

 #2.
 Baby Monitor

 This gadget allows you to keep an eye on your little one while you’re in another room.
-Just make sure to put the transmitter close enough in order to pick up the sounds your baby makes.
+Just make sure to put the transmitter close enough to pick up the sounds your baby makes.

 A humidifier can help your baby sleep better because it eases nasal congestion.
 It can also help with dry and chapped skin as it provides moisture to the air.

-Tip: It’s a must to clean the machine often so you avoid introducing mould into your baby’s nursery.
+Tip: It’s a must to clean the machine often, so you avoid introducing mould into your baby’s nursery.

 #4.
 Night Lamp

 If you often change your baby’s nappies in the middle of the night, use a night lamp and keep the lighting as dim as possible to avoid overstimulating him.